AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## 4. Switch modes

-[Magento modes]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html), which include `production` and `developer`, are designed to improve security and make development easier.
-As the names suggest, you should switch to `developer` mode when extending or customizing Magento and switch to `production` mode when running Magento in a live environment.
+[Application modes]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html), which include `production` and `developer`, are designed to improve security and make development easier.
+As the names suggest, you should switch to `developer` mode when extending or customizing the application and switch to `production` mode when running in a live environment.

 Switching between modes is an important step in verifying that your server configuration is working properly.
-You can switch between modes using the Magento CLI tool:
+You can switch between modes using the CLI tool:

-1. Go to your Magento installation directory.
+1. Go to your installation directory.
 1. Switch to `production` mode.

    ```bash